Buyer Guidance

 In practice, this means:

-- Market access: A buyer's advisor searches the full market, including off-market properties that never appear on listing portals.
+• Market access: A buyer's representative searches the full market, including off-market properties that never appear on listing portals.
 They are not limited to their own agency's stock.

-- Negotiation: The advisor negotiates the price and conditions using comparable transaction data, not asking prices.
+• Negotiation: The buyer's representative negotiates the price and conditions using comparable transaction data, not asking prices.
 They have no incentive to preserve the seller's position.

 Do you need both an advisor and a solicitor?

 Yes.
 They serve different functions.
 A solicitor (advogado) handles the legal dimension of the transaction: title searches, draft contracts, regulatory compliance, tax advice and the notarial deed.
-An independent buyer's advisor handles the commercial, strategic and operational dimensions: finding the right property, validating the price, managing due diligence and keeping the process moving.
+Buyer representation handles the commercial, strategic and operational dimensions: finding the right property, validating the price, managing due diligence and keeping the process moving.
 The two work in parallel, not in competition.

 Some buyers attempt to rely on the seller's agent to navigate the process.
 This routinely results in paying above-market prices, missing due diligence steps, and discovering post-purchase that a property has planning restrictions, structural problems or outstanding charges that were not disclosed.